annina/womens-work-is-never-done/README.md

 ```markdown
 STR=$(jack_connect system:capture_1 SuperCollider:in_1 2>&1)
 ```
 Here is the loop that checks on the availability of SuperCollider:in_1.
+The error messages start with either "Cannot" or "Error".
+If one of those messages is detected, the loop sleeps for two seconds, then tries again.
+Once the jack_connect is successfully executed, the script goes to the next step.

 ```markdown
 STR=$(jack_connect system:capture_1 SuperCollider:in_1 2>&1)